Hagtronics/Prologix-GPIB-USB-Controller-KISS-Driver-for-Python/README.md

     """
     For a HP34401 DVM at address 22, this will print,

-        opc = '1'
         idn = 'HEWLETT-PACKARD,34401A,0,11-5-2'
         err = '+0,"No error"'

-    If the instrument can't be found the OPC will return '', meaning a timeout.
+    If the instrument can't be found the '*IDN?' will return '', meaning a timeout.

     Note: Not all GPIB instruments support the simple commands tested above.
     Most support '*IDN?' however.